Dropout Drops Double Descent: Experiments

-\textbf{Elimination Double Descent in Linear Regression.}\\ In this part, we evaluate test error using dropout with pseudo optimal probability 0.8 in linear regression, the sample distribution $x\sim\mathcal{N}(0,I_p)$, $y=x^T\beta^*+\epsilon$, $\epsilon\sim\mathcal{N}(0,0.25),\ \beta^*\sim\mathcal{U}(0,1)$ and $||\beta^*||_2=1$.
-The experiment result is as Table \ref{tab:table1}.
-Moreover, the monotonic curves in Figure \ref{fig:2} show that the test error always remains monotonicity within optimal dropout when the sample size increases.
+\textbf{Elimination Double Descent in Linear Regression.
+(Synthetic Data)}\\ In this part, we evaluate test error using dropout with pseudo optimal probability 0.8 (from Figure~\ref{fig:1}) in linear regression, the sample distribution $x\sim\mathcal{N}(0,I_p)$, $y=x^\top \beta^*+\epsilon$, $\epsilon\sim\mathcal{N}(0,0.25),\ \beta^*\sim\mathcal{U}(0,1)$ and $\|\beta^*\|_2=1$.
+Moreover, the monotonic curves in Figure \ref{fig:2} show that the test error always remains monotonicity within the optimal dropout rate when the sample size increases for various dimensions $p$.

-\textbf{Random ReLU Initialization.} \\ We consider the random nonlinear features, which stem from the random feature framework of \cite{17}.
-We apply random features to Fashion-MNIST \cite{18}, an image classification dataset with 10 classes.
+\textbf{Random ReLU Initialization.
+(Fashion-MNIST)} \\ We consider the random nonlinear features stemming from the random feature framework of \cite{17}.
+We apply random features to Fashion-MNIST \citep{18}, an image classification dataset with 10 classes.
 In the preprocessing step, the input images vector $x\in\mathbb{R}^d$ are normalized and flattened to $[-1,1]^d$ for the $d=784$.
 To make the correct estimation of mean square loss, the class labels are dealt with the one-hot encoding to $y\in\{\vec{e}_1,\dots,\vec{e}_{10}\}\subset\mathbb{R}^{10}$.
-According to the given number of random features $D$, and the number of sample data $n$, we are going to acquire the random classifier by performing linear regression on the nonlinear embedding: $\tilde{X}:=\mathrm{ReLU}(XW^T)$ where $X\in\mathbb{R}^{n\times d}$ and $W\in\mathbb{R}^{D\times d}$ is a matrix with every entry sampled i.i.d from $\mathcal{N}(0,1/\sqrt{d})$, and with the nonlinear activation function ReLU applied pointwise.
-This is equivalent to a 2-layer fully-connected neural network with a frozen (randomly initialized) first layer, trained with dropout.
+According to the given number of random features $D$, and the number of sample data $n$, we are going to acquire the random classifier by performing linear regression on the nonlinear embedding: $\tilde{X}:=\mathrm{ReLU}(XW^\top )$ where $X\in\mathbb{R}^{n\times d}$ and $W\in\mathbb{R}^{D\times d}$ is a matrix with every entry sampled i.i.d from $\mathcal{N}(0,1/\sqrt{d})$, and with the nonlinear activation function ReLU applied pointwise.
+This is equivalent to a 2-layer fully connected neural network with a frozen (randomly initialized) first layer, trained with dropout.
 Figure \ref{fig:3} shows the monotonic test error.